gdessouky/hackdac_2018_beta/README.md

 ![](doc/Buggy_SoC.png)

-SoC used for the second phase of the 2018 Hack@DAC hardware security competition (https://hack-dac18.trust-sysec.com/).
+The SoC shown was used for the second phase of the Hack@DAC 2018 hardware security competition (https://hack-dac18.trust-sysec.com/).
-This SoC is a modified version of the PULPissimo SoC, which was created by ETH Zurich and the University of Bologna (https://github.com/pulp-platform/pulpissimo).
-A collobaration of researchers at Texas A&M University, Technische Universität Darmstadt, and Intel expanded the PULPissimo SoC by adding additional security features and inserting hardware security bugs.
+This SoC is a modified version of the PULPissimo SoC, which was developed by ETH Zurich and the University of Bologna (https://github.com/pulp-platform/pulpissimo).
+A collobaration of researchers at Texas A&M University, Technische Universität Darmstadt, and Intel expanded the PULPissimo SoC by adding additional security features and inserting hardware security bugs in the RTL.

 ## Bugs
 The following bugs were inserted into the SoC: